appbaseio/reactivesearch/content/docs/reactivesearch/v3/overview/reactivebase.md

     Enables you to customise setting of the query params string in the url by providing the updated query-params-string as the function parameter.
 If this function is not set, the library will set the `window.history` via `pushState` method.
 -   **transformRequest** `Function` [optional]
     Enables transformation of network request before execution.
 This function will give you the the request object as the param and expect an updated request in return, for execution.
 Note that this is an experimental API and will likely change in the future.
+	> Note:
+    >
+    > From v3.0.1 it is possible to define `transformRequest` as an `async` method which will return a promise which resolves the modified request options.

 If you need to include credentials (credentials are cookies, authorization headers or TLS client certificates), you can do it this way:

 ```js{3-6}
 <ReactiveBase